Everything you need to know about REST to get real work done. No gatekeeping. No jargon. Mercifully short.

 - The fundamentals, explained simply.

-- Security: Basic Auth, SSL, API keys, OAuth, CORS, and JSONP.
+- Security: Basic Auth, SSL, API keys, OAuth, JWT, CORS, and JSONP.

 - Best practices for functional, clean, secure, and standards-compliant APIs.
 Too many to list here!